foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

-Ansible Lint is a Ansible Core Team project and widly adopted.
-You can run it offline and it provides a commandline tool for linting playbooks and helsp you to find lines that could potentially be improved.
+Ansible Lint is a Ansible Core Team project and widely adopted.
+You can run it offline and it provides a commandline tool for linting playbooks and helps you to find lines that could potentially be improved.
 Following its advice is helping to create consistent code.